kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-12-ai-prisoners-dilemma.md

 would be huge.
 The people who adopt AI first may get such significant advantages that staying out starts to feel impossible.

-## What's in our control

-When I feel overwhelmed by all this, I try to focus on what's actually in my control versus what isn't.

-**Out of my control:** Industry direction, macro economic changes, whether AI development slows down or speeds up, what other companies or developers choose to do.

-**In my control:** My curiosity about these tools, willingness to learn how to use them effectively, staying informed, and how I adapt to changes.

-I can't control whether we're heading toward a soft landing or something more disruptive.
-But I can control whether I'm learning and staying curious rather than reacting from fear or avoidance.

 ## Where this might go

 I'm not sure where this all goes.
 That said, here are a few possible futures: